markdown-extended/manifest/mde-manifest.md

 ### B.7.
 Footnotes {#B7}

-Footnotes may be considered as a "special case" as we MAY allow writers to distinguish simple footnotes from glossary and citations notes.
-The construction rules of these three types MUST follow the same idea, with a special construction for glossary and citation notes, which can be considered as special footnotes.
+Footnotes may be considered as a "special case" as we MAY allow writers to distinguish simple footnotes from glossary and bibliographic notes.
+The construction rules of these three types MUST follow the same idea, with a special construction for glossary and bibliographic notes, which can be considered as special footnotes.
 Please refer to the dedicated section about notes [§§](#D5).